audin30/vbg_vulns_agent/README.md

 Then ask natural language queries like:
 ```
+Summarize my asset distribution.
-Show all critical assets and their vulnerabilities.
+List all critical assets and their CVEs.
 Summarize vulnerabilities by severity and subnet.
 ```